kspalaiologos/modern-rzip/README.md

 ```

 ### How it Works
-**modern-rzip** applies a two-step process (optionally three-step process if filters are used)
-and reads file or STDIN input, passes it to the **rzip** pre-processor (and optional filter).
+**modern-rzip** applies a two-step process and reads file or STDIN input, passes it to the **rzip**
-The rzip pre-processor applies long-range redundancy reduction and then passes the streams of
+pre-processor.
+The rzip pre-processor applies long-range redundancy reduction and then passes the
-data to a back-end compressor. **modern-rzip** will, by default, test each stream with a *compressibility*
+streams of data to a back-end compressor. **modern-rzip** will, by default, test each stream with
-test using **lz4** prior to compression.
-The selected back-end compressor works on smaller data
+a *compressibility* test using **lz4** prior to compression.
+The selected back-end compressor works
-sets and ignore streams of data that may not compress well.
-The end result is significantly
+on smaller data sets and ignore streams of data that may not compress well.
+The end result is
-faster compression than standalone compressors and much faster decompression.
+significantly faster compression than standalone compressors and much faster decompression.

 **modern-rzip**'s compressors are:
 * Fast LZMA2 (default)